HireSmarter/class_survival_101/slides/pawfw2017.md

 ---

-# Predicting Survival<br/>To the Individual Employee
+# Predicting Survival To the Individual Employee

 ---

-# Don't Use Logistic Methods<br/>to Predict Attrition!
+# Don't Use Logistic Methods to Predict Attrition!

 #### Commonly Done:
 - Predict one-year attrition with logistic